emotion-js/emotion/docs/typescript.md

 ```

 * The generic function version only works with object styles in TS <= 2.8 due to https://github.com/Microsoft/TypeScript/issues/11947.
-* If you use TS > 2.9, generic function will works with string styles too, but it will break VSCode syntax highlighting.
+* If you use TS > 2.9, generic function will work with string styles too, but it will break VSCode syntax highlighting.
 See https://github.com/emotion-js/emotion/issues/721#issuecomment-396954993

 ### React Components